stigping/GETA-M1-O2/README.md

-# GETA-M1-O2
+# GET Academy - Obligatory Task 2

 This is my final repo for this task